topuzm15/gcp-functions-cronJob/README.md

 ## Nice to have

-* In feature I can add parametric option in ad network etl.
+* In future I can add parametric option in ad network etl.
-* In feature I can run bigQueries with dask framework.
+* In future I can run bigQueries with dask framework.